Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 2. Copy data to device.
 3. Copy outputs of each device back to main device.

-Whereas :class:`~pytorch_lightning.plugins.training_type.DDPPlugin` only performs 1 transfer to sync gradients, making DDP MUCH faster than DP.
+Whereas :class:`~pytorch_lightning.plugins.training_type.DDPStrategy` only performs 1 transfer to sync gradients, making DDP MUCH faster than DP.

 When using DDP plugins, set find_unused_parameters=False